 FAQ on canvas camping tents

 What is the best fabric for Camping tents?

 Most modern tents are made from man-made synthetics like nylon (for lightweight backpacking tents) and polyester (for larger, family-style tents).
 Generally, the advantages of these fabrics are that they are cheap, lightweight, quick to dry, and require less maintenance than canvas material.

-Synthetic materials are not as durable as canvas so will need to be replaced more often.
+A synthetic material is not as durable as canvas so will need to be replaced more often.
 With the heavy cost to the environment from producing non-biodegradable nylon and polyester that relies on the petrochemical industry, the sustainability of canvas is an advantage for the material.

+The best canvas material is hemp.
 Hemp also achieves these benefits of cotton and is the most environmentally sustainable option.
 Hemp needs far less water and land than cotton to grow.

-What are the problems with canvas?
+What are the problems with canvas when Camping?

 Can you use a stove inside canvas tents?

 Yes, as long as the cotton canvas tent has a stove jack.
 The fact that you can safely use a tent stove inside cotton canvas tents is a great advantage in their favor.
 But you need to take precautions.

 - Make sure to place a flame retardant mat underneath the stove to protect the ground and catch any hot embers that escape.